maelchiotti/GTagger/README.md

 ## TODO

-- Toggle the lyrics save button automatically
+- Toggle the save lyrics button automatically

+- Improve the settings window to be a `QtCore.Qt.Tool` so that it keeps focus

 - Options:
   - Ignore files with lyrics